novoalab/m6ABasecaller_per_read_analysis/README.md

 ## General Description
 The m6ABasecaller is an modification-aware RNA basecalling model that predicts 5 nucleosides (A,C,G,U,m6A) compared to canonical RNA basecalling models, which give as output 4 nuclesodies (A,C,G,U).

 The RNA basecalling model can be used directly with Guppy.
-Alternatively, it can be fed to [ModPhred](https://modphred.readthedocs.io/en/latest/), which facilitiates the storage and downstream analysis of RNA modification data from nanopore sequencing datasets.
+In order to extract the m6A modification sites and frequencies, it can be fed to [ModPhred](https://modphred.readthedocs.io/en/latest/), which facilitiates the storage and downstream analysis of RNA modification data from nanopore sequencing datasets.

 This repo includes command line examples and scripts to:
 * 1. Use the m6A-modification-aware RNA basecalling model (which we refer to as **m6ABasecaller** for simplicity).